Who We Are

 Like Tinder, we match donors with organization.
 But also like Tinder, we don’t make the dinner reservation!
 So once you find the best organization for you, reach out to them and connect!

-Re.Use.Full is committed to innovation, sustainability, community, knowledge, and justice.
-These values guide our mission to encourage simple, sustainable living in local communities by connecting donors with gently used items to the people, pets, and nonprofits that need them.
+Re.Use.Full’s mission is to encourage simple, sustainable living in local communities by connecting donors with gently used items to the people, pets, and nonprofits that need them.

 Giving used clothing and household goods a second life can benefit charities—providing much-needed funding—while limiting the impact of clothing and textiles on the environment and, over time, reducing the demand for new products to ultimately save precious natural resources.